 Hiring a maid or cleaner is actually pretty common.
 Clients can range from students who just cannot be bothered, to the elderly or disabled who just cannot reach.
 A thorough and efficient approach, quality materials and understanding of trade compliance makes it easy to set up as a cleaner.
 You may find work increases through word-of-mouth, so if you do a good job, you’ll find the business growing in no time.

 This may sound like a creative job, but in actual fact anyone can do it!
 TV shows in particular are always looking for people to be in the background of their production – filling cafés and battlegrounds.
 Sitting around a set all day may be pretty boring, but it usually pays over a hundred pounds a day.

-There are companies that pay people to test websites on behalf of e-commerce websites.
+There are companies such as usertesting.com that pay people to test websites on behalf of others.
 Through audio and screen capture they tend to see how you shop or browse online.
 Although often through a company, you should register as self-employed as you are not technically an employee.
 Website testers need to be comfortable talking out loud, explaining their thought patterns as they are searching, giving constructive criticism and following instructions.

 If you have a keen ear, there is often plenty of work for transcribers – people who listen to a recording and write it out.
 The type of work can vary from research companies who need interviews transcribing, teachers who need a script for their students to follow, accessibility services who need subtitles for hard-of-hearing viewers.

 A lot of monotonous but necessary jobs are given to freelance workers.
 If you’re looking for a bit of money without much concern for job satisfaction, data entry may be what you’re looking for.
 If you can maintain concentration and enter data with no errors, then you can find yourself working for scientists, sales departments, financial advisors and more.